geshan/geshan.github.com/posts/2019-12-01-how-to-get-your-pull-request-pr-merged-quickly.md

 ## Keep changes small

 Do not open a pull request with 50 files changed and 2000 lines added, no one can or will review such a long set of changes in one go.
 This means it will take multiple sittings and a lot of discussions.
 A long length will also guarantee that the PR will not be short-lived.
-Basically, a big changeset violates all the qualities of a [great](https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067) pull request like easy to comprehend,  having a low discussion and short-lived.
+Basically, a big changeset violates all the qualities of a [great](https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067) pull request like easy to comprehend,  having a low discussion, and short-lived.

-There are [numerous benefits](https://smallbusinessprogramming.com/optimal-pull-request-size/) of a smaller pull request.
+There are [numerous benefits](https://smallbusinessprogramming.com/optimal-pull-request-size/) to a smaller pull request.
 One of the technical one is surely having [fewer git conflicts](https://geshan.com.np/blog/2016/04/3-simple-rules-for-less-or-no-git-conflicts/).
-Other benefits include shorter cycle time and less risk.
+Other benefits include a shorter cycle time and less risk.

 > A [study](https://smartbear.com/learn/code-review/best-practices-for-peer-code-review/) has revealed that a review of 200-400 LOC over 60 to 90 minutes should yield 70-90% defect discovery.